luuvizku/Viper/README.md

-# 🎮 Minecraft Client Website
+# 🌌 Nebula Client

-Welcome to the official website repository for our custom Minecraft Client.
+Welcome to the official website repository for **Nebula Client** – a powerful and modern Minecraft client.

-## 🚀 About the Project
+## 🚀 About Nebula Client

-This project is a modern and clean website designed to showcase a custom Minecraft client.
+Nebula Client is designed to enhance your Minecraft experience with improved performance, clean visuals, and useful features.
-It provides information, downloads, updates, and features related to the client.
+This website serves as the central hub for downloads, updates, and information about the client.

 ## ✨ Features

-* Clean and responsive design
+* ⚡ Optimized performance
-* Easy navigation
+* 🎨 Clean and modern UI
-* Download section for the client
+* 🔒 Secure and regularly updated
-* Feature showcase
+* 📦 Easy installation
-* Updates & changelog section
+* 🌐 Official website with downloads & info

 ## 🛠️ Built With